AcademySoftwareFoundation/OpenColorIO/docs/developers/coding_guidelines.rst

 * Use const whenever it makes sense to do so.

-* The use of Boost is not allowed, except for unit_test_framework and shared_ptr.
+* The use of Boost is not allowed

 * Default function arguments are not allowed.